-In 2006 when the consultants were rehired to adjust the matrix, they again recommended providing districts with \$250 per student to pay for technology expenditures.
+In 2006, when the consultants were rehired to adjust the matrix, they again recommended providing districts with \$250 per student to pay for technology expenditures.
 This time they detailed the individual costs comprising the \$250 funding amount.
-This funding was designed to cover four categories of technology expenditures: 1) computers, 2) operating system and other non-instructional software, 3) network equipment, printers and copiers, and 4) instructional software and additional hardware.
-Picus and Associates described the four components and recommended \$100 per student for computers and \$50 per students for each of the other four components.
+This funding was designed to cover four categories of technology expenditures: 1) computers, 2) operating systems and other non-instructional software, 3) network equipment, printers and copiers, and 4) instructional software and additional hardware.
+Picus and Associates described the four components and recommended \$100 per student for computers and \$50 per student for each of the other four components.

 Picus and Associates noted that the technology funding was designed to cover the costs of physical technology needs and services, not technology employees.
-Technology staff, they noted, are funded through other line items in the matrix.
-Specifically, a 0.5 FTE technology assistant is provided through the instructional facilitator line item of the matrix, and the central office line item supports a technology coordinator.
+Technology staff, they noted, were funded through other line items in the matrix.
+Specifically, a 0.5 FTE technology assistant was provided through the instructional facilitator line item of the matrix, and the central office line item supported a technology coordinator.

 While the consultants reiterated their recommendation in 2006 that technology should be funded at \$250 per student, the Adequacy Subcommittee determined that \$185 per student accurately reflected the cost of technology (minus technology staff) in schools.
 However, the subcommittee opted to increase the technology funding in 2007-08 to \$220 and decrease it to \$201 for 2008-09 based on a declining inflationary index for computers.
-From 2009 through 2015, the technology line item steadily increased as a cost-of-living adjustment was applied each year to the total foundation funding rate.

-Hired again in 2014, Picus Odden and Associates noted that technology has become a necessary instructional tool that should be embedded in student programs and school management.
+Hired again in 2014, Picus and Associates noted that technology had become a necessary instructional tool that should be embedded in student programs and school management.
 They again recommended funding technology at \$250 per student.
-The Education Committees agreed with that finding and recommended increasing the funding level by 5.4% for FY16 and 5.1% for FY17.
-After the 2016 Adequacy Study, the Education Committees decided against additional increases for the technology component of the matrix for FY18 and FY19.
-Act 743 of 2017 increased the per-student foundation funding rate to include the following amounts for technology, and Act 667 of 2019 set the rates at \$250 for fiscal years 2020 and 2021.
-The 2020 Adequacy Study recommended that the funding remain at \$250 per student for fiscal year 2022 and 2023.
+The Education Committees agreed with that finding and recommended increasing the funding level by 5.4% for FY16 and 5.1% for FY17, for a total of \$250 for FY17.
+Technology funding remains at \$250 per student through the 2024-25 school year.